Plants For Spring Colour

 Spring is on her way…at least she is here in the UK.

-I want to talk about some staple perennial plants and shrubs that will soon start to give glorious colour, fragrance and joy to your spring garden and with love and a little attention will continue to do so year-on-year.
+I want to talk about some staple plants for spring colour, perennial plants and shrubs that will soon start to give glorious colour, fragrance and joy to your spring garden and with love and a little attention will continue to do so year-on-year.
 We’ll also look at some ideas for container planting Ideas for Spring Containers that will give an instant burst of freshness to patios, yards, and window boxes.
 So let’s talk about some of the best plants for spring colour.

 When you see any plants here that you like, click on the links or images to find out how to buy.